In Australia, we property investors are fortunate. Why? Because we can claim the cost of construction for investment property as a tax deduction.

 To calculate how much housing depreciation you can claim in capital works deduction, you need to understand the principle of the deduction applicable.

-As you can see from the above graph, the 15th of September 1987 is an essential date for residential property, as that is the date the construction has to commence after.
+As you can see from the above graph, the 15th of September 1987 is an important date for residential property, as that is the date the construction has to commence after.

 The capital works deduction rate is 2.5% of the original construction cost.